This website may contain affiliate links and advertising so that we can provide recipes to you. Read my privacy policy.

 Instructions

-- Add in remaining sugar, 1 cup at a time.
-Start by adding 6 cups of powdered sugar, if the dough is not moldable in your hands and can't be rolled into a ball, continue to add sugar until it is firm.
+- Add in remaining powdered sugar 1 cup at a time until you have a total of 6 cups of sugar.
+If the dough is not moldable in your hands and can't be rolled into a ball, continue to add more powdered sugar until it is firm enough to roll into a ball.

-- Once dough has been rolled into a 1/4" rectangle, spread evenly with peanut butter, leaving a small amount of space peanut butter-free around the perimeter of the dough.
+- Once the dough has been rolled out, spread the peanut butter evenly across the top of it, leaving a small amount of space peanut butter-free around the perimeter.

-- Starting with the longer side of your rectangle, gently but tightly roll into a lot.
+- Starting with the longer side of your rectangle, carefully roll it up into a tight log.

 Notes